Forestry in the United Kingdom: History

-Emergency felling controls had been introduced in the First and Second World Wars, and these were made permanent in the Forestry Act 1951.
+Emergency felling controls had been brought in during the World Wars, and these were made permanent in the Forestry Act 1951.
 Landowners were also given financial incentives to devote land to forests under the Dedication Scheme, which in 1981 became the Forestry Grant Scheme.
 By the early 1970s, the annual rate of planting exceeded 40000 ha per annum.
 Most of this planting comprised fast-growing conifers.
 Later in the century the balance shifted, with fewer than 20000 ha per annum being planted during the 1990s, but broadleaf planting actually increased, exceeding 1000 ha per year in 1987.
 By the mid-1990s, more than half of new planting was broadleaf.

 In 1988, the Woodland Grant Scheme replaced the Forestry Grant Scheme, paying nearly twice as much for broadleaf woodland as conifers.
 (In England, the Woodland Grant Scheme was subsequently replaced by the English Woodland Grant Scheme, which operates six separate kinds of grant for forestry projects.)
 That year, the Farm Woodlands Scheme was also introduced, and replaced by the Farm Woodland Premium Scheme in 1992.
-In the 1990s, a programme of afforestation resulted in the establishment of Community Forests and the National Forest, which celebrated the planting of its seven millionth tree in 2006.
-As a result of these initiatives, the British Isles are one of a very few places in the world where the stock of forested land is actually increasing, though the rate of increase has slowed since the turn of the millennium.
+Also in the 1990s, a programme of afforestation led to the establishment of Community Forests and the National Forest, which celebrated the planting of its seven millionth tree in 2006.
+As a result of these initiatives, the stock of forested land is increasing, though the rate of increase has slowed since the turn of the millennium.

-England Rural Development Programme is the current overarching grants scheme that includes money for forested land within it.
+Woodland creation is still an important role of the Forestry Commission.
+It still works closely with government to achieve afforestation, championing initiatives such as The Big Tree Plant and Woodland Carbon Code.
+Originally, the commission operated across Great Britain, but in 2013 Natural Resources Wales took over responsibility for Forestry in Wales, whilst two new bodies (Forestry and Land Scotland and Scottish Forestry) were established in Scotland on 1 April 2019.

+In October 2010, the new coalition government of the UK suggested it might sell off around half the Forestry Commission-owned woodland in the UK.
+A wide variety of groups were vocal about their disapproval, and by February 2011, the government abandoned the idea.
+Instead, it set up the Independent Panel on Forestry led by Rt Rev James Jones, then the Bishop of Liverpool.
+This body published its report in July 2012.
+Among other suggestions, it recommended that the forested portion of England should rise to 15% of the country's land area by 2060.